Skip to main content

 Unsubscribe in Salesforce

-Salesforce ERM Docs 3 Opt the sender out of email in Salesforce.
+Opt the sender out of email in Salesforce.
 Mary looks the record up by email — preferring a Contact, then falling back to a Lead — and sets their email opt-out status.
 This is the cleanest way to honor an opt-out, because it uses Salesforce’s native email opt-out field rather than just flipping a custom field.

 If the record isn’t found in Salesforce, this action skips quietly by default.
 You can flip this behavior with the skip if not found toggle if you’d rather treat a missing record as a hard error.